IVERIC bio Inc. (ISEE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for IVERIC bio Inc. (ISEE) by analysts is $31.64, which is $7.69 above the current market price.
-The public float for ISEE is 135.81M, and at present, short sellers hold a 7.42% of that float.
-On March 22, 2023, the average trading volume of ISEE was 2.42M shares.
+The average price point forecasted by analysts for IVERIC bio Inc. (ISEE) is $31.64, which is $6.9 above the current market price.
+The public float for ISEE is 135.81M, and currently, short sellers hold a 7.13% ratio of that float.
+The average trading volume of ISEE on March 29, 2023 was 2.43M shares.

 ISEE’s Market Performance

-ISEE stock saw an increase of -4.40% in the past week, with a monthly gain of 6.97% and a quarterly increase of 5.20%.
-The volatility ratio for the week is 4.10%, and the volatility levels for the last 30 days are 6.28% for IVERIC bio Inc. (ISEE).
-The simple moving average for the last 20 days is 4.26% for ISEE stock, with a simple moving average of 33.10% for the last 200 days.
+ISEE’s stock has seen a 3.36% increase for the week, with a 18.16% rise in the past month and a 9.08% gain in the past quarter.
+The volatility ratio for the week is 3.55%, and the volatility levels for the past 30 days are at 5.28% for IVERIC bio Inc. The simple moving average for the last 20 days is 3.65% for ISEE stock, with a simple moving average of 35.10% for the last 200 days.

 Analysts’ Opinion of ISEE